seakhtar/nsf-sbir/pages/portfolio.md

 <section class="section-header background-light-neutral">
 <div class="usa-section usa-content usa-grid" markdown="1">
 # Portfolio
-<p class="text-medium" markdown="1">Since 1977, we’ve awarded funding for high-risk R&D to more than 11,000 startups and small businesses.
-These featured companies are a small, random selection of all our funded companies.</p>
+<p class="text-medium" markdown="1">Since 2012, America’s Seed Fund powered by NSF has made nearly 2,500 awards to hundreds of startups and small businesses.
+We encourage you to explore this assorted list of companies we have funded across almost all areas of technology.</p>

 <form onsubmit="allAwards(this.a1.value); return false;" class="awards-search-form">